 The ancestors of the bearers of the Martingdal family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the settlement of Martindale in the county of Westmorland (now part of Cumbria).
 The surname Martingdal belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Martingdal family

-Another 312 words (22 lines of text) covering the years 1623 and 1686 are included under the topic Early Martingdal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Martingdal research.
+Another 79 words (6 lines of text) covering the years 1623 and 1686 are included under the topic Early Martingdal History in all our PDF Extended History products and printed products wherever possible.

 Martingdal Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Martingdal include Martindall, Martindale, Martyndale, Martyndall, Martyndate, Martyndell, Martynelle, Martynsdale, Martindate, Martindel, Martindell, Martinelle, Martinsdale, Martyngalle, Martyngall, Martinsdall, Martingale, Martingall, Martingdale and many more.